 We conversed with senior managers and key QSV employees, and we evaluated meeting minutes, 20 licensed independent practitioners' profiles, 10 protected peer reviews, 5 root cause analyses, and other relevant documents.
 The table below shows the areas reviewed for this topic.
+The areas marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.
-The facility generally met requirements.
-We made no recommendations.